Fees & Payments

-A visit to our private Emergency Centre costs $310 for most patients and $200 for concession card holders and children under the age of 17.
+A visit to our private Emergency Centre costs $350 for most patients and $200 for concession card holders and children under the age of 17.

 What Medicare Covers

 The remainder of our costs are covered by Medicare, which can vary depending on the duration and complexity of your visit.
-This Medicare component will also be charged to you and then reimbursed to a bank account of your choice, usually next business day if not immediately.
+With your approval, this Medicare component will be billed to Medicare on your behalf.

-If you need services such as x-rays or blood tests, the most common ones will also be paid for by Medicare.
-The main exception to this is an MRI scan which can range from $195 to $470 if it is particularly complex (multiple regions).
-Another example is an accelerated test for infectious disease, which can cost $50.
-These fees and Medicare claims will come via our partners such as QML Pathology and UC Medical Imaging.
+If you need services such as x-rays or blood tests, these will also be paid for by Medicare.
+The main exception is an accelerated test for infectious disease, which can cost $50.
+These fees and Medicare claims will come via our partners such as QML Pathology and Buderim Private Medical Imaging.